Women earn around 83 cents for every dollar their male counterparts earn.

 Just let that sink in for a minute.

 Meanwhile, this startling fact only scrapes the surface of the full impact gender wage inequality has on women in the workplace.
 It doesn’t account for women of different races, different ages, or who work in different industries.
-For example, Black women earn 70 cents to a man’s dollar and Hispanic women earn 65 cents, highlighting an even more alarming discrepancy for women of color.
+For example, in 2022 Black women earn 70 cents to a man’s dollar and Hispanic women earn 65 cents, highlighting an even more alarming discrepancy for women of color.

 Gender wage inequality is certainly not new; it’s had a direct impact on women’s financial security for decades.
 Unequal pay has limited women’s abilities to save for retirement, and affected their ability to start and raise families.
 Less income also means less money to put toward their investments or other savings goals, which will often dictate their long term financial plans and options for the future.